osandadeshan/markdown-quiz-generator/README.md

 To generate quizzes, there are two batch files,
 1. `generar-local.bat` \
-It is a batch file that simply executes `python generator.py` and will generate the quizzes including the required libraries (Bootstrap, jQuery) to execute it independently in the browser (usually to verify that everything is fine).
+This is a batch file that simply executes `python generator.py` and will generate the quizzes including the required libraries (Bootstrap, jQuery) to execute it independently in the browser (usually to verify that everything is fine).

-2. `generar-embed.bat`
+2. `generar-embed.bat` \
-It is a batch file that simply executes `python generator.py embed` in this way the quizzes will be generated without including any external library, it is assumed that it will be included in another Web as (Embedded).
+This is a batch file that simply executes `python generator.py embed` in this way the quizzes will be generated without including any external library, it is assumed that it will be included in another Web as (Embedded).

 The resulting quizzes will have the same name of the markdown file but with their .html extension, they will be created in the `./generated-quizzes/` folder.